Live View

 • Team Users (Members) - All Nimbus users may manage their own "Active" state individually for each team they are part of, e.g. via Services Overview.
 They can however not change the state of others users.

-As part of Nimbus Reporting evaluation widgets continuously monitors service KPI metrics.
-Out of the data gathered, trends will be displayed on the Live View in real time.
+As part of Nimbus Reporting, widgets at the bottom show service KPI metrics.
+Out of the long-term data gathered, trends will be displayed in real time.

 Trend widgets and metrics in the Live View